nus-oss/Git-Labels/README.md

     ![select-label](readme-resources/images/select-label.png)
     ![unselect-label](readme-resources/images/unselect-label.png)

-4. **Resolve conflicts among selected labels within non-exclusive groups**
+4. **Resolve conflicts among selected labels within exclusive groups**

-    Git Labels will prevent any conflicts due to selection of labels from non-exclusive groups.
-Only one label within a non-exclusive group should be selected at any one time for an issue and thus selection of more than one label from such a group will result in a conflict.
+    Git Labels will prevent any conflicts due to selection of labels from exclusive groups.
+Only one label within a exclusive group should be selected at any one time for an issue and thus selection of more than one label from such a group will result in a conflict.
 In the example below, d.FirstTimers and d.Contributors belong to the same group (i.e d dot group).

     ![selected-labels](readme-resources/images/selected-labels.png)